nrwiersma/ConfigManager/README.md

 ![Logo](http://svg.wiersma.co.za/github/project?lang=cpp&title=ConfigManager&tag=wifi%20configuration%20manager)

-ESP8266 Wifi connection and configuration manager.
+Wifi connection and configuration manager for ESP8266 and ESP32.

-This library was made to ease the complication of configuring Wifi and other settings on an ESP8266.
+This library was made to ease the complication of configuring Wifi and other settings on an ESP8266 or ESP32.
 It is roughly split into two parts, Wifi configuration and REST variable configuration.

 # Requires